Admissions

 Requirements to be Considered for Admission into the Franklin Pierce University Master of Physician Assistant Studies (M.P.A.S.)
 Program

 Requirements for high school applicants seeking admission to the M.P.A.S.
-Direct Admit Program include:
+Direct Entry Program include:

 - Minimum cumulative grade point average (CGPA), in academic courses only, of 3.5 on a 4.0 scale